sachit3022/other-blog/content/posts/adv_opt/index.md

 \end{align} \tag{9}
 $$
 </span>

-We can have p = 1,2, $\infty$, the properties of attack and solution change accordingly to the choice of p, we will explain emperically how $\delta$ histogram looks like in case each of the p value.
+We can have $p = 1,2, \infty$.
+The properties of the attack and solution change accordingly to the choice of $p$.
+We will empirically explain how the histogram of $\delta$ looks like in each case of the $p$ value.

-As with the PGD, we dont have to solve the optimisation.
-We only need to solve a simpler constrained optimisation.
+With PGD, we don't have to solve the optimization.
+We only need to solve a simpler constrained optimization.

 ![PGD](image.png)

-The stopping critiea is given by the purtubration when the attack is succesfull.
-The algorithm 2 and 3 can be solved with by writing the dual and maximising it. but 1 norm is not differentiable so, we dont have a closed form but but we can solve it with regulariser and use bisection method to find right regulariser for the given constriant.
+The stopping criteria is given by the perturbation when the attack is successful.
+Algorithms $2,\infity$ norm given in Algorithm 2 and 3 respectively can be solved by writing the dual and maximizing it.
+However, the 1-norm is not differentiable, so we don't have a closed form solution.
+Instead, we can solve it with regularization and use the bisection method to find the right regularization for the given constraint.

-In this post we have choosen $\epsilon$, or the attck radius, but we can write a complex optimisation to choose the smallest episilon possible for the attack to be successfull, but we will leave ADMM, proximal gradient for another post.
+In this post, we have chosen manually $\epsilon$, or the attack radius.
+However, we can formulate a complex optimization problem to determine the smallest $\epsilon$ possible for the attack to be successful.
+We will address ADMM and proximal gradient methods in another post.

 ### Understanding Norm Minimization in Perturbed Spaces